Precast & Prefabricated Brick Components

 Located in Stoke Newington, the Kings Crescent Estate was in a bad state of repair with the feeling of being disconnected from the surrounding townscape.
 The aim was to reintegrate the estate with its surrounding community with a high-quality design and brick materials.
 The first phase has recently been completed by main contractors Higgins and features 273 new build properties and external refurbishment works to a further 101 homes.
 This phase forms part of a five-year masterplan which totals 765 units, comprising 490 new builds and 275 refurbished properties.

 To meet the high-quality design specification, circa 1million long format facing bricks were supplied to this project as well as reconstituted cast stone, to create the distinct banding between floors and lintels above each window of the development.
-In addition to the traditional brickwork, the new development of residential blocks, ranging in height from 5 to 12-storeys, have been built using precast brick components, that have been assembled off-site and delivered ready to install.
+The new development of residential blocks, ranging in height from 5 to 12-storeys, used a combination of traditional brickwork and off-site manufacture.
+Each of the floating soffits on the scheme were created as precast brick components, which were manufactured off-site and delivered ready to install.